meemanali/Rose_Voice-Controlled-Windows-App/README.md

 # License:
 This project is licensed under the MIT License - see the LICENSE file for details.

-# Acknowledgments:
-Special thanks to the .NET speech recognition library for making this project possible.

 # Contact:
 If you have any questions or suggestions, please feel free to contact us at meemanali72@email.com.